-In other news, CCLS’s Risk Management Update (RMU) for April 2014, entitled “Social Media Guidance for Broker-Dealers,” has been posted to our website.
+In other news, Core Compliance’s Risk Management Update (RMU) for April 2014, entitled “Social Media Guidance for Broker-Dealers,” has been posted on our website.
 This is an excellent, detailed follow-up to last week’s blog post on the SEC’s Social Media and the Testimonial Rule Guidance for March 2014.
-To read the full PDF article of this RMU, click here.
-To explore CCLS’s library of monthly RMU’s, please click here to go to our website.
+To read the full PDF article of this RMU.
+To explore Core Compliance’s library of monthly RMUs, please click here to go to our website.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.